shellspec/shellspec/README.md

 #### `The` - expectation

-Expectation begin with `The`, which does the verification.
+Expectation begins with `The` which does the verification.
 The basic syntax is as follows:

 ```sh